MaxKitsune/flood-prediction/README.md

 The repository is organized as follows:

-*   `1_data_preparation.ipynb`: Jupyter Notebook detailing the initial data loading, cleaning, preprocessing, and exploratory data analysis (EDA).
+*   `1_data_preparation.ipynb`: Jupyter Notebook detailing the initial data loading, cleaning, application of mathematical/linear preprocessing techniques (e.g., normalization, feature scaling), and exploratory data analysis (EDA).
 *   `2_Linear_Model.ipynb`: Jupyter Notebook covering the implementation, training, and evaluation of a linear regression model.
 *   `3_regression_tree.ipynb`: Jupyter Notebook focused on the regression tree model, including its development, tuning, and performance analysis.
 *   `4_train_nn.py`: Python script used for training the neural network model.